Genivia/ugrep/README.md

   two pre-defined installed patterns to match and ignore strings and comments in the input.

-- **ugrep** searches text files and binary files and produces hexdumps for binary matches.
+- **ugrep produces hexdumps for binary matches**.
 For example, to search for a binary pattern:

       ugrep --color -X -U '\xed\xab\xee\xdb' some.rpm